 I love to write - I have contributed articles for publications like freeCodeCamp, Code Like a Girl and Hacker Noon.
-My topics are usually related to application development, startups and women in tech.
+My topics are usually related to application development, startups, data science, and women in tech.
 Occasionally, I also write on some lesser serious topics on Quora.

 I'm part of the editorial team for freeCodeCamp's blog (largest tech publication on medium.com), and article reviewer for Code Like a Girl - a space to amplify voices of women in tech.